levi-python/macska/README.md

 # Catgame
 ## How working
+The "Egészségtelen kaja", is give to a cookie to the cat.

-The "Eat", (older verison: "Etetés") is give to a cookie to the cat.
+The "Egészséges kaja", is give to a cookie to the cat.

-The "Drink", (older verison: "Itatás") is give water to the cat.
+The "Itatás", is give water to the cat.

-The "Traning", (older verison: "Edzél") the cat starts running.
+The "Edzél", the cat starts running.

 In the lower left corner is the stats.